b-robotized/kassow_kord_driver/README.md

 - Control of Kassow KR810 collaborative robots through a custom hardware interface and Joint Trajectory Controller
 - Multi-robot setup to control both real and simulated robot simultaneously or independently on b»controlled box.
 - Integration with MoveIt 2 for motion planning and trajectory execution

+** Developer Notes **

+- This workspace is setup for single or double arm control.
+We use prefix to specify all joints, joint limits, srdf, controller names and so on.
+  - single arm: `kassow` prefix is used.
+  - dual arm: `kassow_left` for sim and `kassow_right` for robot prefixes are used.

 ## Workspace setup